borgestrand/sdr-widget/AW_readme.txt

 - Right-click the little speaker icon in the bottom-right corner
 - Left-click Playback devices
-- Right-click DG8SAQ-I2C / Audio Widget
+- Right-click DG8SAQ-I2C / Audio Widget / QNKTC... / Yoyodyne...
 - Left-click Set as Default Device
 - To use with Skype etc. left-click Set as Default Communication Device